davevanveen/davevanveen.github.io/_projects/books.md

 * <a href="#so">Social Psychology</a>
 * <a href="#sp">Spirituality</a>

-Feel free to reach out and share which books have inspired you!
-I warmly welcome suggestions.
+Feel free to reach out with books you found inspiring!
+I always welcome suggestions.

 ---------------------------------------------
 <style>